-We are fully inclusive in our approach and firmly believe that it is vital for all pupils in our care to meet their full potential.
+We are fully inclusive in our approach and firmly believe that it is vital for all children in our care to meet their full potential.
 Our aim is that every child thoroughly enjoys their school experiences and participates in school life fully with enthusiasm for learning, achieving, making expected progress whilst continuing to grow as individuals.
-This is achieved through quality first teaching, the calm nurturing environment and through the clear and consistent approach that resonates throughout the school.
-The individual needs of all our children are the central focus, providing stimulating and exciting learning opportunities for all.
+This is achieved through quality first teaching, the calm nurturing environment and through the clear and consistent approach.

 We are sensitive to the varied individual needs of pupils and we use a flexible, graduated approach to support specific needs and differing abilities.
-We promote collaboration between school, parents and other agencies in order to meet individual needs in an inclusive, organised, robust and carefully considered manner.
-We aim to ensure that pupils are provided for and targeted support is given to enable pupils to fully access the curriculum effectively.

-We promote independent skills and support pupils to take the next steps in their learning journey.
+We promote collaboration between school, parents and other agencies in order to meet individual needs alongside promoting independent skills and support children to take the next steps in their learning journey.